nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 ## Amazon S3

-Nuxeo Platform with Nuxeo Cold Storage addon requires the usage of 2 Amazon buckets:

-A standard S3 bucket as for any other standard Nuxeo instance: this bucket is used to store the standard documents.
+Nuxeo Platform with Nuxeo Cold Storage addon requires a standard S3 bucket as for any other standard Nuxeo instance: this bucket is used to store the standard documents.
 You can refer to [Amazon S3 Online Storage]({{page space='nxdoc' page='amazon-s3-online-storage'}}) documentation to configure this bucket.

-A secondary standard S3 bucket: this bucket is used to store the documents with Glacier class.
-Compared to the standard bucket, a lifecycle must be defined to handle the document class change.
-You can refer to the [AWS documentation here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html) for reference.
+The `s3:RestoreObject` permission on this bucket is required to be able to restore document from Glacier storage class.
+See [AWS documentation here](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#restoreObjectV2-com.amazonaws.services.s3.model.RestoreObjectRequest-).

 ## Configuration